The final Mann/Stewart western pairing has Stewart as a man searching for

 TABLOID (2010)

-What a insane story.
-Okay, so what I can decipher from this fascinating documentary by Errol Morris is back in 1977 you have this mildly attractive young woman with mental issues, Joyce McKinney, and she becomes obsessed with a local guy, Kirk Anderson, who's a Mormon so he's clearly off his rocker as well.
-Anyway they become a couple(?), but then he goes to England on a missionary trip without telling her.
-She then starts hooking in order to pay a detective to find Kirk.
-Once she locates Kirk she hires some dudes to go with her to England to free him.
-Two of them back out, but one stays and they get Kirk (the story gets foggy here) and take him to a remote cottage where Joyce attempts to un-brainwash him with three days of nonstop sex.
-Eventually Kirk calls his family, they pick him up and press charges against Joyce for kidnapping and rape.
-That's when the tabloid newspapers get a hold of the story and it explodes.
+Okay, so what I can decipher from this fascinating documentary by Errol Morris is back in 1977 you have this mildly attractive young woman with mental issues, Joyce McKinney, who becomes obsessed with a local guy, Kirk Anderson, who's also seems to be off his rocker as well.
+Anyway, they become a couple(?), but then he goes to England on a missionary trip without telling her.
+She becomes a prostitute in order to pay a detective to find Kirk.
+Once she locates Kirk, she hires some dudes to go with her to England to free him.
+They get Kirk (the story gets foggy here) and take him to a remote cottage where Joyce attempts to un-brainwash him with three days of nonstop sex.
+Eventually, Kirk calls his family, they pick him up and press charges against Joyce for kidnapping and rape.
+That's when the tabloid newspapers gets hold of the story and it explodes.

 TABLOID is a fun lightweight documentary and definitely worth checking out.